Frequently Asked Questions (FAQs)

 • Multiple choice questions that test general logic and reading comprehension skills, as well as advanced questions by topic.

-• Questions on Research Methods.
+• Questions on research methods.

 Fees, Stipends, and Financial Aid